User Guide Cancel

 The Environment menu lets you modify the settings related to the HDRI environment used to light PBR correct materials.

-Edit: Gives access to the HDR environment settings, used for lighting in PBR.
+Edit properties: Gives access to the HDR environment settings, used for lighting in PBR.
 Specifically you can toggle visiblity, change exposure with a preview, and set rotation with a precise slider..

-Reset Environment: Resets all environment properties to default.
+Reset environment: Resets all environment properties to default.

-The display menu lets you toggle view modes, helpers and information for the rendered scene.
+The display menu lets you toggle view modes, helpers and information for the rendered scene:

 Wireframe: toggles display of the mesh wireframe.